 Management and Ergonomics

-AI can additionally help things run more smoothly at every step of the supply chain by helping management find its own inefficiencies.
+Software can additionally help things run more smoothly at every step of the supply chain by helping management find its own inefficiencies.
 Some managers might shy away from letting AI how they can get better.
 But these are the managers who are bound to fail.
 Those who adapt to the advent of AI will uncover massive inefficiencies in the workflows around them.

 One of the biggest causes of lost productivity in a supply chain setting comes from logistical and ergonomic issues within warehouses.
 Data synthesized through AI can aid in discovering weak points in the supply chain.
 Beyond that, AI can also be implemented with quality assurance.
 A computer can do a better job of identifying errors than a human.
 It only makes sense that AI should be given the task of QA in the supply chain.